privacyguides/privacyguides.org/docs/email.md

 #### :material-check:{ .pg-green } Custom Domains and Aliases

-You can create unlimited custom domains, aliases, catch-alls, regex-based aliases, and more with Forward Email.
+You can create unlimited custom domains, aliases, catch-alls, regex-based aliases, and more.

 #### :material-check:{ .pg-green } Private Payment Methods